-Total revenues - Total consolidated revenue increased \$13.2 million, or 19.3%.
+Total revenues - Total consolidated revenue increased \$10.9 million, or 15.6%.
 Refer to the discussion of Segment Results above for discussion of the increase in revenue.

 Cost of goods sold (excludes depreciation and amortization).
-Cost of goods sold increased \$11.4 million, or 39.3%, which changed at a higher rate than Total revenues primarily due to an increase in purchase transactions at the RSCG segment.
+Cost of goods sold increased \$6.3 million, or 21.7%, which changed at a higher rate than Total revenues primarily due to an increase in purchase transactions at the RSCG segment.
+However, this increase was consistent with the 20.6% increase in Purchase revenues between the three months ended June 30, 2023 and 2022, as the cost of inventory purchased for purchase model transactions is the largest component of our consolidated Cost of goods sold.